About Great Curry Recipes

 Follow my great curry recipes and you will learn that part of the fun of cooking great Indian cuisine is putting a bit of yourself into the dish by your use of different spices and herbs.
 That is what I find so fun about this amazing cuisine.

 I would love to hear from you.
-Try these Indian recipes and let me know what you think.
+Please try my recipes and let me know what you think.
 Have you improved them in any way?
 Feel free to share.

 hi dan, my websites down at the moment, grrr. have it sorted soon.
 Im writing you a recipe and ill send it soon as ive finished.
 Your webbys looking good by the way!